InkaEnFu/MultiThreadParalelProject/README.md

-Multithread Financial Monitor with Real-Time API
+Multithread Financial Monitor with Real-Time API and GUI

 Author: Matyáš Prokop

 Summary:
-Monitors prices of selected stocks, calculates portfolio value, and sends alerts.
+A graphical desktop application that monitors prices of selected stocks, calculates portfolio value, and sends alerts in real-time.

 Requirements: